 Where do you currently work and what do you do there?

 I am a country risk analyst at BMI Research (a FitchGroup company).
-As a CR analyst I manage a portfolio of countries, produce reports assessing risks and opportunities, and create 5 and 10-year forecast scenarios.
+As a CR analyst, I manage a portfolio of countries, produce reports assessing risks and opportunities, and create 5 and 10-year forecast scenarios.
 We focus on macroeconomics, politics, and financial markets.

 How did the IR Program prepare you for what you're doing now?

-The IR program showed me the wide variety of sectors that people who study global affairs could end up working in.
+The IR program showed me a wide variety of sectors that people who study global affairs could end up working in.
 The courses that I took demonstrated how interconnected various disciplines were and how one could sharpen their analysis by being familiar with multiple themes and concepts.
 The program gave me a very practical skill set I use and build upon regularly.

 Why did you choose the IR program at NYU?

 NYU’s program in IR seemed as though it would provide me with the best opportunity to enhance my knowledge in the field while advancing my prospects for a career.
 The fact that the program advertised its emphasis on professional development immediately made it appealing to me.
-Additionally, that the program is in New York City means that I would be exposed to all sorts of opportunities that are unavailable elsewhere.
+Additionally, being that the program is in New York City means that I would be exposed to all sorts of opportunities that are unavailable elsewhere.

 What was your favorite class during your MA in International Relations?

 I enjoyed Dr. Giuseppe Ammendola’s “Global Finance” course the most.
 The class covered a variety of issues such as central bank policy, financial crises, stock markets, exchange rates, and commodities strategy.
 Most importantly, the course showed just how all of these topics relate to and influence international affairs.
-Too often business subjects are taught separately from political ones, when in reality they are intertwined.
+Too often business subjects are taught separately from political ones when in reality they are intertwined.
 By taking this course I got a better understanding of this relationship and, more tangibly, I expanded my vocabulary and range of skills in a manner that will undoubtedly help me throughout my career.

 Looking back, what were some of your favorite things about studying at NYU and about the IR Program?